-Mum to a special needs child Nicola Bond has some tips for supporting children with autism spectrum disorder and helping them get through what can be a really stressful time of year.
+Nicola Bond, mum to a special needs child, has some tips for helping kids with autism spectrum disorder get through what can be a really stressful time of year.

 If you’re the parent of a special needs child and the thought of Christmas has you reaching for a glass of wine, don’t worry, not you’re alone!
 This time of year the ASD (autism spectrum disorder) parenting forums are full of questions, advice, and those needing a safe space to share that they’re struggling after yet another Christmas meltdown.
 It’s a tough time of year for many families and children, thanks to end of school term and end of year fatigue.
 There’s exams to study and sit, there’s financial stress, and family obligations.

 Let’s face it, as awesome as Christmas is, it comes with special stress for those organising it.